parks-cs-ccf/BayesianSNMTF/README.md

 To rune the codes, you need the following optimziation toolbox:
 Limited memory BFGS: https://github.com/stephenbeckr/L-BFGS-B-C

+The data files in the script files, script_BSNTMF_TCGA_STAD_Subtypes.m and script_BSNTMF_ImmunotherapyResponse.m, are not included in this repository.
+Please contact the authors if you want to run both scripts.

 # Notes
 This work has been submitted for consideration in Pacific Symposium on Biocomputing © [2020] World Scientific Publishing Co., Singapore, http://psb.stanford.edu/.